 Landec Corporation and its subsidiaries ("Landec" or the "Company") design, develop, manufacture, and sell differentiated products for food and biomaterials markets, and license technology applications to partners.
 The Company has two proprietary polymer technology platforms: 1) Intelimer® polymers, and 2) hyaluronan ("HA") biopolymers.
 The Company sells specialty packaged branded Eat Smart® and GreenLine® and private label fresh-cut vegetables and whole produce to retailers, club stores, and foodservice operators, primarily in the United States, Canada, and Asia through its Apio, Inc. ("Apio") subsidiary, and sells HA-based and non-HA biomaterials through its Lifecore Biomedical, Inc. ("Lifecore") subsidiary.
 The Company's HA biopolymers and non-HA materials are proprietary in that they are specially formulated for specific customers to meet strict regulatory requirements.
-Through its O Olive Oil and Vinegar ("O") division, which the Company acquired on March 1, 2017, the Company sells premier California specialty olive oils and wine vinegars under the O brand to natural food, conventional grocery and mass retail stores, primarily in the United States and Canada.
+The Company also sells premier California specialty olive oils and wine vinegars under its O Olive & Vinegar® ("O") brand to natural food, conventional grocery and mass retail stores, primarily in the United States and Canada and sells pure plant-based soups under its Now Planting® brand.